- What Is Brisket?

 But that doesn't mean it won't be delicious and tender if you braise it, or cook it in a hot pot or slow cooker, in the oven or even as corned beef.

 Best Wood for Smoking Brisket

-Oak is the way to go when it comes to smoking brisket.
-In Texas, they use Post Oak (affiliate), which you can find online or at your local BBQ store.
+Oak is the best wood for smoking brisket.
+In Texas, they use Post Oak, which you can find online or at your local BBQ store.
 If you have local oak available, go for that as local is usually better.
-It’s often pretty cheap to find oak firewood on Craigslist.
+It's often pretty cheap to find oak firewood on Craigslist.

 Since it will be smoking for so long, use wood chunks in your charcoal smoker rather than chips as they burn a lot longer.
 Oak pellets are available if you use a pellet smoker.

 Simple is best when it comes to a brisket rub.
 Use a 50:50 ratio of Diamond Kosher Salt and coarse 16 Mesh Ground Black Pepper; that is really all you need.
 This will bring out the flavors of the beef and all that wonderful smoke flavor you will be adding (if you are smoking it).
 Get the brisket dry rub recipe.

 If you are roasting the brisket, you might want to spice it up a little and add in some chili powder, brown sugar for sweetness and garlic powder.